Medial Head Triceps Exercises for Bigger, Stronger Arms

 Takeaways

-Incorporating exercises such as the close-grip bench press, dips, cable reverse grip pushdowns, lying triceps extension, and kickbacks can effectively work out the medial head of the tricep.
+Now, we have many exercises to train the medial head of the tricep, such as the close-grip bench press, dips, cable reverse grip pushdowns, and lying triceps extension.

 Remember to aim for at least one triceps workout a week for optimal results.

-Kindly let me know in the comments if you have any questions that I can help you with.
+Please let me know in the comments if you have any questions I can help you with.

 Leave a Comment